rust-lang/book/second-edition/nostarch/chapter19.md

 ### The Newtype Pattern to Implement External Traits on External Types

-In Chapter 10, we mentioned the orphan rule, which says we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
-One way to get around this restriction is to use the *newtype pattern*, which involves creating a new type using a tuple struct with one field as a thin wrapper around the type we want to implement a trait for.
+In Chapter 10 in the “Implementing a Trait on a Type” section, we mentioned the orphan rule that says we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
+It is possible to get around this restriction using the *newtype pattern*, which involves creating a new type in a tuple struct (we covered tuple structs in the “Tuple Structs without Named Fields to Create Different Types” section of Chapter 5).
+The tuple struct will have one field and will be a thin wrapper around the type we want to implement a trait for.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper.
 “Newtype” is a term originating from the Haskell programming language.
-There’s no runtime performance penalty for using this pattern.
-The wrapper type is elided at compile time.
+There’s no runtime performance penalty for using this pattern, and the wrapper type is elided at compile time.

-For example, if we wanted to implement `Display` on `Vec`, we can make a `Wrapper` struct that holds an instance of `Vec`.
-Then we can implement `Display` on `Wrapper` and use the `Vec` value as shown in Listing 19-34:
+As an example, we want to implement `Display` on `Vec`, which the orphan rule prevents us from doing directly because the `Display` trait and the `Vec` type are both defined outside of our crate.
+We can make a `Wrapper` struct that holds an instance of `Vec`, then we can implement `Display` on `Wrapper` and use the `Vec` value as shown in Listing 19-34:

 Filename: src/main.rs